 Observe the Eclipse's console.
 It uses the following commands to build the project:

-The most important option is -l<lib>, which specifies the 'library' to be linked.
-You might also need -I<dir> to specify the 'include-path' and -L<dir> to specify the 'lib-path', if the header files and libraries are not kept in implicit directories used by the compiler.
+to specify the 'lib-path', if the header files and libraries are not kept in implicit directories used by the compiler.

-You can find the commands used in Eclipse CDT for build the project at '.metadata.pluginsorg.eclipse.cdt.uiglobal-build.log'.
+You can find the commands used in Eclipse CDT for build the project at '.metadata.pluginsorg.eclipse.cdt.uiglobal-build.log

 CodeBlocks / MinGW